Shooting Star (comics): Initiative/Secret Invasion

-After the Civil War event, as a registered hero, Victoria Starwin trained at Camp Hammond, before becoming a member of Texas' new government-sponsored superhero team, the Rangers.
-Using a floating base called a 'Terrorcarrier', HYDRA attacks Crawford, Texas, a vacation spot for President George W. Bush.
-Shooting Star is seen attempting to convince the President to leave his home and get to cover away from the HYDRA attack, but he refuses, saying he has faith in the Initiative.
+After the "Civil War" event, as a registered hero, Victoria Starwin trained at Camp Hammond, before becoming a member of Texas' new government-sponsored superhero team, the Rangers.
+Using a floating base called a 'Terrorcarrier', Hydra attacks Crawford, Texas, a vacation spot for George W. Bush.
+Shooting Star is seen attempting to convince the President to leave his home and get to cover away from the Hydra attack, but he refuses, saying he has faith in the Initiative.
 The superheroine and her fellow Rangers join a large group of heroes in attacking the carrier which is destroyed and the President is unharmed.

 Shooting Star later helps the Initiative repel the Skrull invasion.
-She begins to succumb to a lethal gas used by the Skrull impersonating Yellowjacket, but is saved by the quick intervention of the super-speedster Whiz Kid (on the original script, she was yanked away in time by Great Lakes Avengers member Flatman and recovers immediately.
+She begins to succumb to a lethal gas used by the Skrull impersonating Yellowjacket, but is saved by Whiz Kid and recovers.

 The Rangers come into conflict with Kaine, the Scarlet Spider, in Houston, then they joined forces with him to battle a monster made of pure energy.

 Powers and abilities

 Shooting Star has no known superhuman powers, although in her initial appearance she claimed to have "stellar powers."
 She is an expert markswoman and rodeo rider.
-Shooting Star wears a pair of specially-designed "star shooters", which look like six-shooters but which actually shoot projectiles made of an unknown material, shaped like five-pointed stars.
+Shooting Star wears a pair of specially designed "star shooters", which look like six-shooters but which actually shoot projectiles made of an unknown material, shaped like five-pointed stars.
 The stars paralyze living beings they hit, with one star capable of paralyzing a 6 ft man for approximately 30 minutes.
 She wears boots which contain miniature gyroscopes, which keep her oriented correctly as she rides the winds generated by Texas Twister.